Merseyrail to run limited service during train strikes

 Andy Heath, Managing Director at Merseyrail said: “Once again we have been able to work closely with Network Rail to ensure there will be a service for the people of the Liverpool City Region during this period of national disruption.

-“For those intending to travel on August 18 or August 20, please be aware that services will be hourly, will only serve limited stations and are likely to be very busy.
+“For those intending to travel on August 20, please be aware that services will be hourly, will only serve limited stations and are likely to be very busy.

 “Passengers should plan ahead, come prepared and allow more journey time.
 Our team will work hard to get you to where you need to be”